Workflow: Visium HD cell-level

 #> [1] 49.94411

-Show subset region used for analysis:
+Show the subset region used for analysis:

 plotImage(vhdsfe) +